4 Best WhatsApp Alternatives in 2024 - Safe & Secure

 Telegram is their latest non-profit venture.
 It seeks to offer total privacy and anonymity or get as close as possible.
 The corporation is headquartered in London, but the developing team is based in Dubai –it’s a tiny group of 15 developers.

-Telegram serves about half a billion users currently, and it was the first option in the minds of many of the WhatsApp refugees looking for a new messaging refuge.
+The platform currently serves about half a billion users, and it was the first option many WhatsApp refugees considered when looking for a new messaging platform.

 The Russian government banned Telegram in 2018 as the project refused to give up the app’s encryption codes.
 This looks great in terms of commitment to user privacy.
-But if you want E2E encryption, you have to enable it manually in the app’s settings.
+However, if you want E2E encryption, you must manually enable it in the app’s settings.

 You don’t need to give Telegram your exact phone number, you can password protect your messages, and two-factor authentication is available.

-If you like all those cool features in WhatApp, we have good news.
-Telegram supports all the same things, so you can do all the things you’re used to in this app.
-Telegram group admits as many as 200k members.
+If you like all those cool features in WhatsApp, we have good news.
+Telegram supports all the same things, so you can do everything you’re used to using this app.
+The platform admits as many as 200k members.

-Automatic deletion is on offer for messages and the whole account and associated media if it remains idle during a given period.
+Messages, the whole account, and associated media are automatically deleted if the account remains idle for a given period.
 You can use Telegram on several devices at once.
-Telegram allows you to share all kinds of multimedia files as long as they’re under 2GB and Telegram’s emojis are undoubtedly the coolest in the industry.
+Telegram allows you to share all kinds of multimedia files as long as they’re under 2GB, and its emojis are undoubtedly the coolest in the industry.

-So what are the risks in Telegram?
-Not noticing that E2E is not enabled by default would be the first one.
+So, what are Telegram’s risks?
+The first one would be not noticing that E2E encryption is not enabled by default.
 Toggle it on at once.
-Also, Telegram’s MTProto protocol is proprietary, so it has not been as extensively tested as we would like.
+Also, its MTProto protocol is proprietary, so it has not been as extensively tested as we would like.

 4. Threema

 This one was developed by a company headquartered in Switzerland.
-This is good news because it’s a friendly country for privacy and anonymity issues, and the local legal context counts for the companies that do message services.
+This is good news because Switzerland is a privacy-friendly country, and the local legal context counts for message service companies.

 But this one is not free.
-The company says that you will get the industry’s highest security standard for your subscription.
-And unlike WhatsApp, this open-source option fulfills every data protection requirement mandated legally.
+The company says you will get the industry’s highest security standard for your subscription.
+Unlike WhatsApp, this open-source option fulfills every data protection requirement mandated legally.

 Manuel Kasper developed Threema in 2012.
 It’s among the smallest services in terms of the user base –only 9 million members so far.
 All the servers are based in Switzerland.

-E2E is enabled by default.
-Also, you can communicate with utter anonymity.
+E2E encryption is enabled by default.
+You can also communicate with utter anonymity.
 Every user has a randomly generated ID that is visible to the rest.
-You don’t need to use your real name in this app, but you can if you’d like to make things more personal.
+You don’t need to use your real name in this app, but you can if you want to make things more personal.

 Threema’s servers do not permanently store any information (Telegram’s servers do keep everything).
-All the messages and the media in groups and contact tabs are stored in your phone instead.
+All the messages, media in groups, and contact tabs are stored in your phone instead.
 Once a message is delivered, the server deletes it with no trace left behind.
-Another good thing with Threema is that it keeps the metadata to a minimum.
+Another good thing with Threema is that it keeps the metadata minimal.

-Functionality in Threema is very much like WhatsApp, as it offers the same features, essentially, and the app is still growing and adding new features through updates.
+It is similar to WhatsApp regarding functionality, as it offers the same features.
+The app is still growing, and new features are being added through updates.

 You can use your Threema account on your phone or desktop, and the developing team is working on a multi-device solution.